Elysian Fields (Hoboken, New Jersey): The area today

 The Elysian Fields has long since been supplanted by a modern street grid.
 A Maxwell House Coffee plant was built on a section of the former Elysian grounds in 1939.
 During its heyday it was the largest employer in town, and its towering "Good to the Last Drop" sign, featuring a giant tilted coffee cup, dominated Hoboken's skyline along the Hudson River.
 A neighborhood tavern named Maxwell's, whose habitués were the plant's shift workers, was located around the corner at 1039 Washington Street.
 In the 1970s, Maxwell's became a notable bar/restaurant and indie-rock club.
 The Maxwell House plant closed in 1990 and was later demolished, to be replaced by a high-rise condominium.

 The only recreational remnant of the Elysian Fields is a small playground named Elysian Park.
-It is bounded on the west by Hudson Street, on the north and east by Frank Sinatra Drive, and stretches from 10th to 11th Streets.
+It is bounded on the west by Hudson Street, on the north and east by Frank Sinatra Drive (which winds around the park's northern perimeter), and stretches from 10th to 11th Streets.
 One scene from the 1954 Elia Kazan film On the Waterfront, starring Marlon Brando and Eva Marie Saint, was filmed in Elysian Park along its iron fence overlooking the Hudson.
 There is no baseball field on the grounds.

 The Stevens name lives on at the Stevens Institute of Technology, located south of where the Elysian Fields were situated.
 The institute was established in 1868 through a bequest from Edwin Augustus Stevens.
 As of 2021, there were over 8,000 students enrolled.

 At the intersection of 11th and Washington Streets, a few blocks west of Elysian Park, a marker was placed where one of the two Elysian Fields baseball diamonds is thought to have been situated; however, the spot is historically speculative, as the neighborhood and streets have changed drastically since the mid-19th century and the waterfront has been extended by landfill.
 In 2003 a civic improvement organization called the Hoboken Industry and Business Association placed concrete and bronze "base" monuments in the sidewalk at the intersection's corners.
 A bronze plaque denoting the connection to early baseball was placed in the median strip of 11th Street between first and second bases.